Merzasphor/MWSE/docs/source/lua/type/tes3mobileCreature.rst

 `calcEffectiveDamage`_ (`number`_)
     Calculates the damage that would be inflicted to an actor after armor and/or resistance.
 Returns the actual damage done after armor mitigation and resistance, but before difficulty scaling.

+`getActiveMagicEffects`_ (`table`_)
+    Fetches a filtered list of the active magic effects on the actor.
+Returns a table with tes3activeMagicEffect items.

 `getBootsWeight`_ (`number`_)
     Read-only.
 Gets the weight of the boots equipped on the actor, or 0 if no boots are equipped.